deco-sites/starting/docs/cms-capabilities/content/pages/en.md

 # Pages

-You should be familiar with the basic concepts of [Blocks](/docs/en/concepts/blocks) and [Sections](/docs/en/concepts/sections) and we will understand how to use them to create pages on a deco.cx website.

 The listing of pages on a website can be accessed in the sidebar under `Content > Pages`.

 <img width="640" alt="Page listing" src="/docs/cms-capabilities/pages/pages1.png">